greenbird/piri/docs/index.md

 ## Why

-Piri was bourne because I really dislike mapping.
+Piri was born because we really dislike mapping.
 Documenting whatever decisions made in your code so that some product owner understands it is also _no me gusto_.
-Transforming data from one format to another is something software engineers does allmost daily...
+Transforming data from one format to another is something software engineers do allmost daily...
 It should be easy!
 And documenting it shouldn't be something you have to worry about.

-After the Worst POC in History I never wanted to do mapping by scripts and code again.
+After the Worst POC in History we never wanted to do mapping by scripts and code again.
 This lead to the idea that it should be possible to create a file which governs how the structure should look and how the data should be transformed.
 This would then be the `single source of truth` and with Piri we have achieved this.

+We believe that this will make collaboration between teams faster and easier.
+Use Piri to agree with data formats between Front-end and Back-end.
+Between the 3rd party system and your back-end.
+You can even use Piri for testing existing integrations ;-)

 ## Features